Indonesian Development of Economics and Administration Journal

 https://www.ojs.ideanusa.com/index.php/idea

 <p>Indonesian Development of Economics and Administration Journal This is intended for the General Public, Researchers and Special Lecturers Researchers in Economics and Aministration The focus and scope of the IDEA Journal are: Economics, (Economics, Development of Economics, Managerial Economics, International economics), Management (Financial Management, Marketing Management, HRD Management, Operational & Production management), Accounting (Basic Accounting, Tax Accounting, Audit, Accounting Management), Administration (Public Administration, ect.)</p>Yayasan Darmaguna Idea Nusantaraen-USIndonesian Development of Economics and Administration Journal2964-0482<p><strong>Open Access</strong></p> <p><strong>IDEA (International Development of Economics and Administration Journal)</strong> is a national peer reviewed and open access journal that publishes significant and important research from all area of Development of Economics and Administration.</p> <p>This journal provides immediate open access to its content that making research publish in this journal freely available to the public that supports a greater exchange of knowledge.</p> <p><strong>Copyright</strong></p> <p>Submission of a manuscript implies that the submitted work has not been published before (except as part of a thesis or report, or abstract); that it is not under consideration for publication elsewhere; that its publication has been approved by all co-authors.
 If and when the manuscript is accepted for publication, the author(s) still hold the copyright and retain publishing rights without restrictions.
 Authors or others are allowed to multiply article as long as not for commercial purposes.
 For the new invention, authors are suggested to manage its patent before published.
-The license type is <strong><a href="https://creativecommons.org/licenses/by-sa/4.0/">CC-BY-SA 4.0.</a></strong></p> <p><strong>Disclaimer</strong></p> <p>No responsibility is assumed by publisher and co-publishers, nor by the editors for any injury and/or damage to persons or property as a result of any actual or alleged libelous statements, infringement of intellectual property or privacy rights, or products liability, whether resulting from negligence or otherwise, or from any use or operation of any ideas, instructions, procedures, products or methods contained in the material therein.</p>The Influence of Profitability, Dividend Policy, and Capital Structure on Company Value
+The license type is <strong><a href="https://creativecommons.org/licenses/by-sa/4.0/">CC-BY-SA 4.0.</a></strong></p> <p><strong>Disclaimer</strong></p> <p>No responsibility is assumed by publisher and co-publishers, nor by the editors for any injury and/or damage to persons or property as a result of any actual or alleged libelous statements, infringement of intellectual property or privacy rights, or products liability, whether resulting from negligence or otherwise, or from any use or operation of any ideas, instructions, procedures, products or methods contained in the material therein.</p>Econometric Framework for Assessing the Impact of Private and Public Investment on Real GDP in Nigeria Using ARDL-ECM Technique

 Copyright (c) 2025